Hannahphoto/employee-database/README.md

 # employee-database
 A Content Management System to manage a companies employee database.
+Built from the back end.

 ## User Story